Fort Pierce area roadway and coastal setting on the Treasure Coast

 How We Got Here

-The public paper trail goes back to 2023, when a pre-application proposal surfaced for a large travel center on roughly 33 acres near the I-95 and Indrio Road interchange.
-At that point, county officials described it as an early proposal rather than a finished Buc-ee's deal, even though the project materials pointed strongly in that direction.
+The public trail began in 2023, when a pre-application proposal emerged for a large travel center near the I-95 and Indrio Road interchange.
+At that stage, county officials framed it as an early proposal rather than a finished approval, but the materials pointed clearly toward a Buc-ee's-style project.

-• August and September 2024: rezoning and sign-rule approvals
+• August and September 2024: rezoning and sign-related approvals advance

 Local tip